-Many experts say the rise of embedded and wearable computing will bring the next revolution in digital technology.
-Lee Rainie shares the latest research from Pew about libraries and puts it into context with the expanding Internet of Things.
+At KMWorld Confererence, Lee Rainie shares the latest findings from Pew Research about the internet and puts it into organizational context with the expanding Internet of Things.

 Experts believe nations, rogue groups, and malicious individuals will step up their assaults on communications networks, targeting institutions, financial services agencies, utilities, and consumers over the next decade.
 Many also predict effective counter moves will generally contain the damage.